stvenmobile/wise-pi/README.md

 ### 5) Install and Enable Systemd Services

 The service files in the `systemd/` directory are complete but use the placeholder username 'steve'.
 We will copy them to the system location after fixing the username.

-**CRITICAL: Use a text editor (like nano) to globally replace ALL occurrences of 'steve' in the following two files with YOUR actual Raspberry Pi username (e.g., 'pi'):**
+**CRITICAL: Use a text editor to globally replace ALL occurrences of 'steve' in the following two files with YOUR actual Raspberry Pi username**

 * `~/wise-pi/systemd/wise-pi.service`
 * `~/wise-pi/systemd/wise-kiosk.service`

-**A. Copy Service Files and enable the services:**
 ```bash
 sudo cp ~/wise-pi/systemd/wise-pi.service /etc/systemd/system/
 sudo cp ~/wise-pi/systemd/wise-kiosk.service /etc/systemd/system/